Kingxukai/linux/Documentation/kbuild/makefiles.rst

   Append or modify as required per architecture.

-  Often, the KBUILD_CFLAGS variable depends on the configuration.
+  Often, the woke KBUILD_CFLAGS variable depends on the woke configuration.

   Example::